mpicbg-scicomp/tissue_miner/quickstart_tutorial/other_os/tm_qs_example_data.md

 ```

-**A tip !** Just copy this line in your .bashrc of .bash_profile to make this command permanent.
+**A tip !** Just copy this line in your .bashrc or .bash_profile to make this command permanent:
 ```
 alias tm='docker run --rm -ti -v $(dirname $PWD):/movies -w /movies/$(basename $PWD) etournay/tissue_miner'
 ```